 VIISTA is an innovative certificate program that trains non-lawyers to become Department of Justice accredited representatives.
 It aims to democratize information and expand the ecosystem of people engaged in immigration justice.

-VIISTA is hosted completely online and accessible from anywhere in the world.
+VIISTA is hosted completely online and is thus accessible from anywhere in the world.
 Its format allows people to access the program at times that are convenient for their schedule and at a pace that fits well with their other obligations.
 VIISTA is set up in 3 modules.
 Completing the first 2 modules fulfills the requirements for partial accreditation from the Department of Justice and finishing all 3 modules prepares students for full accreditation.
 By establishing the program as separate modules, students have greater flexibility to learn only the information that they need for their desired accreditation level.